microconfig/microconfig/README.md

 ## Placeholders to another config types

 As we discussed Microconfig supports different config types.
-Microconfig resolves placeholders based on properties of the same config type.
+Microconfig resolves placeholders based on properties of the **same config type** only.

 Let’s see an example how it works: